go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker_sign.md

 These environment variables might be available in the fields that are templateable:

 - `${artifact}`: the path to the artifact that will be signed [^1]
+- `${digest}`: the digest of the image/manifest that will be signed [^2]
 - `${artifactID}`: the ID of the artifact that will be signed
-- `${certificate}`: the certificate filename, if provided
+- `${certificate}`: the certificate file name, if provided

-[^1]: notice that the this might contain `/` characters, which depending on how you use it might evaluate to actual paths within the filesystem.
+[^1]: notice that this might contain `/` characters, which depending on how you use it might evaluate to actual paths within the file system.
 Use with care.
+[^2]: those are extracted automatically when running Docker push from within GoReleaser.
+Using the digest helps making sure you're signing the right image and avoid concurrency issues.

 ## Common usage example